-3 To support the continued reliable operation of the ECC display wall, Hydro recommends the Upgrade

-4 Hydro Energy Control Centre Wall Infrastructure project in 2021.
-The display wall infrastructure will be

-5 either at or near end of life in 2021 and will need to be replaced to ensure reliable operability of the

-6 display wall.
+- 3 To support the continued reliable operation of the ECC display wall, Hydro recommends the Upgrade - 4 Hydro Energy Control Centre Wall Infrastructure project in 2021.
+The display wall infrastructure will be - 5 either at or near end of life in 2021 and will need to be replaced to ensure reliable operability of the - 6 display wall.

-- 1 Project Title: Upgrade Remote Terminal Units
+1 Project Title: Upgrade Remote Terminal Units

-- 2 Location: Various Sites
+2 Location: Various Sites

-- 3 Category: General Properties Telecontrol
+3 Category: General Properties - Telecontrol

-- 4 Definition: Pooled

-- 5 Classification: Normal

-- Newfoundland and Labrador Hydro ("Hydro") uses remote terminal units ("RTU") to remotely control its equipment and to transmit data from the equipment site to the Energy Control Centre ("ECC") at Hydro - 9 Place.
-Hydro's older RTUs are GE Multilin D20M++/ME models.
-The processor card for these models was - 10 discontinued by the manufacturer in the late 1990s but repair services continued to be provided.
-In - 11 2014, electronic components became unavailable and the manufacturer is no longer repairing defective - 12 modules.
-Due to the discontinuation of the components and repair services, the Multilin D20 M++/ME - 13 model is considered obsolete.
-Hydro plans to replace the obsolete RTUs through a phased approach, - 14 with seven proposed for replacement through this project.
-Hydro expects to propose additional RTU - 15 upgrades in future capital budget applications to avail of the advanced functionality of the newer - 16 processors, and sites will be chosen based on other planned capital/operations work occurring at the - 17 same time.
+7 Newfoundland and Labrador Hydro ("Hydro") uses remote terminal units ("RTU") to remotely control its discontinued by the manufacturer in the late 1990s but repair services continued to be provided.
+In

+8 equipment and to transmit data from the equipment site to the Energy Control Centre ("ECC") at Hydro modules.
+Due to the discontinuation of the components and repair services, the Multilin D20 M++/ME model is considered obsolete.
+Hydro plans to replace the obsolete RTUs through a phased approach, with seven proposed for replacement through this project.
+Hydro expects to propose additional RTU upgrades in future capital budget applications to avail of the advanced functionality of the newer processors, and sites will be chosen based on other planned capital/operations work occurring at the same time.